 - Who will pay for it?

 - How long will we need to use it?

-Phillips recommends re-organizing your argument to uncover the risk your institution takes by not getting the technology.
-“You don’t need to argue for technology; you need to argue for this technology,” he states.
+Phillips recommends reorganizing your argument to uncover the risk your institution takes by not getting the technology.
+He states, "You don't need to argue for technology; you need to argue for this technology."

 Instead, consider asking questions like:

 - Who loses if we don't get this software?